-Research maple trees to learn where they grow, conditions under which they thrive, size, and ages of the oldest maples.
+Organize students in small groups to research maple trees to learn where they grow, conditions under which they thrive, size, and ages of the oldest maples.
 Explore their uses as shade trees and for harvest of maple sugar.

 Dip a recycled tooth brush in Crayola Washable Paint.
 Use your fingers to brush across the bristles, spattering paint onto the paper.
 Spatter a good amount of paint across the leaves.

 Students carefully remove the leaves and then the painting from the spatter-box.
 Allow paint to dry overnight.

 Provide time in the school day for students to share their Maple Leaf Silhouettes with classmates and parents, as well as including a conversation focused on what they have learned about maple trees and their leaves.